LIPA's offshore wind farm takes on another owner

 LIPA's 15-turbine offshore wind farm takes on another owner

-Danish developer Orsted said energy company Eversource is entering into a 50-50 partnership on the project, expected to be in service by December 2022.
+Danish developer Ørsted said energy company Eversource is entering into a 50-50 partnership on the project, expected to be in service by December 2022.

 A LIPA spokesman declined to comment.